Pie chart of cost of acquiring coins by country

 Slovakia is the first country to issue its own €2 CC in the first year it issued euro coins, in 2009.
 This is normally discouraged, the rationale being that the people in that country need to get used to the ordinary coins first.

-Slovenia is the only country to have issued the same number of coins - nine - every year.
+Slovenia has issued the same number of coins - nine - every year except 2015.

 The first year shown on euro coins, although they were not issued for circulation until 2002.
 Five countries show the year of minting rather than the year of circulation on their coins.